adan-shaw/adan_srv/README.md

 # so welcome you to comment,give me some good advice ...
 # and maybe you can give me a job ...

-# If this project has any infringement, please let me know.here's our contact email.
+# If this project has any infringement, please let me know, here's our contact email, thank you.

-# email:adan_shaw@qq.com, thank you.
+# email:adan_shaw@qq.com.